Shannan Gilbert was not a Gilgo Beach serial killer victim

 There is insufficient information to determine a definite cause of death, but the autopsy findings are consistent with homicidal strangulation.”

-The second problem is that Baden has a history of making dubious claims.
-Over the years, he has picked up a reputation for being a “celebrity” pathologist who makes a living out of contradicting coroner’s reports:
+Over the years, others have accused him of being a “celebrity” pathologist who makes a living out of contradicting coroner’s reports:

 • While he was giving evidence in the murder trial of Phil Spector, the prosecution team asked him if he had any conflicts of interest.
 Although Baden said that he couldn’t think of any, it was later revealed that his wife was one of Spector’s attorneys.